Highlights from January KanCare Oversight Committee

 KABC emphasized that:

-- A waitlist would worsen Kansas’s already low national ranking (47th) for supporting older adults in lower-acuity, community-based settings.
+• A waitlist would worsen Kansas’s already low national ranking (47th) for low-care residents in nursing facilities.

 Dan also noted that when the FE waiver last had a waitlist in 2003, about 20% of eligible participants were affected.
 Applying that ratio today could mean as many as 1,700 older Kansans waiting for services.
 Given that individuals typically remain on the FE waiver for just over three years before transitioning due to death or institutional placement, this population cannot afford prolonged delays.